CristianViorelPopa/transformers-dialect-identification/README.md

-# VarDial 2020 Submission - Team Anumiți
+# Multilingual and Monolingual Transformers for Dialect Identification

-This is the open-source code for our VarDial 2020 submission to the RDI shared task: Cristian Popa, Vlad Stefanescu.
-2020. _Applying Multilingual and Monolingual Transformer-Based Models forDialect Identification_
+This is the open-source code for our VarDial 2020 submission, on behalf of team Anumiți, to the RDI shared task: Cristian Popa, Vlad Stefanescu.
+2020. _Applying Multilingual and Monolingual Transformer-Based Models for Dialect Identification_

 The task was the dialect classification between Romanian and Moldavian on news extracts and tweets.
 Our solution focuses on comparing different transformer-based models, 3 of them multilingual and 2 of them pre-trained on the Romanian language.